Peter Brabeck-Letmathe: Early career at Nestlé

-CEO of Nestlé
+CEO and Chairman of Nestlé

 On 5 June 1997, he was elected to the board of directors, and appointed chief executive officer of Nestlé S.A.
 On 6 April 2001, the board of directors elected him as vice-chairman, and in April 2005, chairman of the board.
 His earnings in 2006 were approximately 14 million Swiss francs (9 million euro).

-In 2008, Brabeck-Letmathe stepped down as CEO.
+In 2008 Brabeck-Letmathe stepped down as CEO but remained as Nestlé chairman until 2017 and chairman emeritus until 2026.

 Views on water charges

 Brabeck-Letmathe (credited as Peter Brabeck) appeared in the 2005 documentary We Feed the World and while speaking on the subject of water, he said "It's a question of whether we should privatize the normal water supply for the population.
 And there are two different opinions on the matter.
 The one opinion, which I think is extreme, is represented by the NGOs, who bang on about declaring water a public right.
 That means that as a human being you should have a right to water.
 That's an extreme solution.
 The other view says that water is a foodstuff like any other, and like any other foodstuff it should have a market value."
 He added, "Personally, I believe it's better to give a foodstuff a value so that we're all aware it has its price, and then that one should take specific measures for the part of the population that has no access to this water."
 Following controversy on social media about these remarks, he stated that he does believe that water for basic hygiene and drinking is indeed a human right.
 He went on to say that his remarks were intended to address overconsumption by some while others suffered from lack of water and further that his remarks were taken out of context by the documentary.